webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ways, not just through import statements.
 This FAQ is an attempt to provide some perspective on why certain things work the way they do.

-## Why isn't Knip a ESLint plugin?
+## Why isn't Knip an ESLint plugin?

 Linters like ESLint analyze files separately, while Knip lints projects as a whole.